neosaurrrus/blog-entries/32 - How to solve problems.md

 4. Solve/Simplify
 5. Look back and refactor

-# Figure out the problem
+# 1. Figure out the problem

 Before we can solve the problem, we must first need to understand what we need to do.
 Investigate the requirements and ask questions.

 1. Can you restate the problem in your own words?
-2. What are the inputs that go into the problem
+2. What are the inputs that go into the problem?
 3. what are the outputs that should come from the solution to the problem problem?
 What does it look like?
 4. Can the outputs be figured out from the inputs? (if you can figure that out at this stage)
 5. How can I label the important pieces of data that are a part of the problem?
 What matters here to solve the problem?

+If you can't do the above before leaping into code.
+It is likely going to give you a bad day!

-# Come Up With Examples
+# 2. Come Up With Examples

 Basically plug in some default values to see what you expect.
-These are effecitivley user stories, given a particular input what is our output?
+These are effectivley user stories: given a particular input what is our output?

-You shouldnt do this willy-nilly, but consider the following scenarios, in a function that just adds two numbers
+You shouldnt do this willy-nilly, but consider the following scenarios, in a designing a function that just adds two numbers:

 - Simple examples (2,2)
 - Complex Example ( 20000.54 + 200000000.32 )
 - Empty inputs ( 2, )
 - Invalid Inputs (2, "fish")

 Also consider how the output should be presented.
-Should it just be the value, does it it need rounding, does it need to come back in a string etc?
+Should it just be the value? does it need rounding? does it need to come back in a string etc?

 Playing around with examples, is an extension of understanding the problem and might help uncover some key things to pay attention to when building your solution.

-In my experience, people are very good at telling you what they want, but even better at thinking they have given you all the details you need to deliver.
-Don't be afraid to ask those dumb questions as it will save you time in the long run!
+In my experience, people are very good at telling you what they want, but even better at thinking they have given you all the details you need to deliver. *Don't be afraid to ask those dumb questions as it will save you time in the long run!*

-Final point, when we are focused on learning we tend to ignore most edge cases to focus on something specific.
-This is why I won't be following this advice in my blog posts!
-Just remember real life production systems are not as forgiving!
+Final point, when we are focused on learning we tend to ignore most edge cases to focus on the solving the core problem.
+This is true in most of my blog posts!
+Just remember real life production systems are not as forgiving so consider all angles.

 # Break it Down